Mammut Wall Rider MIPS Review

 Ventilation

-To accommodate a headlamp, there are two small plastic clips on the front of the helmet.
-There is also an elastic bungee held in place with a small hook in the back.
-This layout is essentially the same as those used on other top lightweight models, and is meant to be versatile for use with ski goggles as well, which require the rear elastic band to be held in place easily.
+To accommodate a headlamp, there are two small plastic clips on the front of the helmet and an elastic bungee in the back.
+This layout is essentially the same as those used on other top lightweight models and is meant to be versatile for use with ski goggles as well.

 Durability